 Let fats cool and put them in the rubbish bin, not down the drains or in garbage disposals.
 Hot fats from cooking soon cool and turn solid when they enter the wastewater network.
 Just like fats clog our arteries, they also block pipes with damaging effects.

 Nappies, personal hygiene products, and rags are not intended to be disposed of in the toilet.
 Please use a rubbish bin.

 Paint, pesticides, cleaning fluids, solvents, used motor oil and other chemicals should not be disposed of down stormwater pipes.
-Take household hazardous wastes, like used engine oil and leftover paint, to a recycling collection center or dispose of these wastes by using the free Hazmobile service.
+Take household hazardous wastes, like used engine oil and leftover paint, to a recycling collection centre or dispose of these wastes by using the free annual Hazmobile service.

 Bag up pet poo and dispose of it in the trash to prevent harmful bacteria from washing into local waterways.